PyEllips/pyElli/paper/paper.md

 We will use a cauchy dispersion function for SiO2 and tabulated literature values for Si loaded from the refractiveindex.info database.

 Before we dive into the actual building we need to import the necessary libraries.
-PyElli is imported from the module `elli` and here we want to use our parameters wrapper `ParamsHist`, which is imported from `elli.fitting`. `ParamsHist` is a wrapper around the `Parameters` class from lmfit [lmfit], adding history to it.
+PyElli is imported from the module `elli` and here we want to use our parameters wrapper `ParamsHist`, which is imported from `elli.fitting`. `ParamsHist` is a wrapper around the `Parameters` class from [lmfit](https://lmfit.github.io/lmfit-py/index.html) [@matt_newville_2023_7810964], adding history to it.
 This way you can revert your model to an earlier set of parameters.
 We also import `linspace` from `numpy`, which we'll need for generating a wavelength axis.

 ```python